-Mrs. Thomas Winch, Mrs. Ernest Bur-ton and Mrs. L. Sadler. . . .
-Mrs. A. L. Hoppaugh and Mrs. W. W. Child entertained the Wednesday Afternoon club at the former's home.
+Mrs. Thomas Winch, Mrs. Ernest Burton and Mrs. L. Sadler. . . .
+Mrs. A. L. Hoppaugh and Mrs. W.

+W. Child entertained the Wednesday Afternoon club at the former's home.
 The prizes being won by Mrs. James C. Dick and Mrs. J. Rogers.
-The club will be entertained at the next meeting at the home of Mrs. C. E. Travers.
+The club will be entertained at the next meeting at the home of Mrs. C. E. Travers. . . .

-Mrs. G. W. Lambourne entertained the members of her bridge club on Wednesday at luncheon followed by cards.
+Mrs. G. W. Lambourne entertained the members of her bridge club on Wednesday at luncheon followed by

 The T. O. N. O. club entertained at a box party at the Colonial theater Wednesday evening.
-Those present were: Ida Madsen, Ada Stark, Nellie James, Edna Folland, George Hick-man, Jennie Harrington and Bessic Creace chapterened by Mar.
-M. D. Din Grace, chaperoned by Mrs. M. D. Dinwoodey.
+Those present were: Ida Madsen, Ada Stark, Nelle James, Edna Folland, George Hick-man, Jennie Harrington and Bessie Grace, chaperoned by Mrs. M. D. Dinwoodey.